 Please note that consistency does not start and end at publishing, it also means being consistent with all the tactics that are working for you.

-The engine behind the tactics: Keyword Research
+The engine behind the tactics: Keyword Research for Technology Companies

 A major part of SEO is finding the right keywords to target, and here is why.
 Search engines are designed to help users find the information they need as quickly and easily as possible.
 To do this, they rely on keywords to understand the content.
 When a user types a query into a search engine, the engine scans its index of websites for pages that contain the same keywords.